Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent

-Before considering the averaged quantities, we show raw data for $N=2000$ in Fig.~\ref{fig:raw}.
-Figure~\ref{fig:raw}(a) shows the mean squared force $W:=(1/N) \sum_{i=1}^N \bs{f}_i^2$ as a function of the time and Fig.~\ref{fig:raw}(b) is a parametric plot of $W$ versus the fraction of the unstable modes \eq{ f_u := \int_{-\infty}^0 d\lambda D(\lambda), } where $D(\lambda)$ is the spectrum, or the density of states.
-In Fig.~\ref{fig:raw}(c) and (d), we present the same plots for a different sample, to be compared in the next paragraph.
-For the steepest descent dynamics in Eq.~\eqref{steepest descent}, the mean squared force is translated into the potential energy as follows: \eq{ W = \frac{1}{N} \sum_{i=1}^N \bs{f}_i^2 = -\frac{\gamma}{N} \sum_{i=1}^N \frac{\p V}{\p \bs{r}_i} \frac{d \bs{r}_i}{dt} = \frac{\gamma}{N} \left| \frac{d V}{d t} \right|. } Note that the time derivative of the potential energy is always negative.
-Because $W$ vanishes at all inherent structures, it is more useful than the potential energy itself and has been a central focus of recent related studies~\cite{Chacko2019Slow,Nishikawa2021Relaxation}.
-In addition to the steepest descent dynamics, this function is often called the $W$-function and has been used to locate saddle points in the potential energy landscape~\cite{Coslovich2019localization}.
-Although the data is noisy, one can see that the mean squared force first exhibits an almost algebraic decay followed by a precipitous drop at a particular time point.
+We first show raw data at $T=2.0$ in Fig.~\ref{fig:raw} to introduce the averaging procedure adopted in this study.
+Figure~\ref{fig:raw}(a) shows the mean squared force $W$ for $N=2000$ and 128000 as functions of the time and Fig.~\ref{fig:raw}(b) is a parametric plot of $W$ versus the fraction of unstable modes $f_u$.
+The data in Fig.~\ref{fig:raw}(b) were taken from the same trajectory of $N=2000$ in Fig.~\ref{fig:raw}(a).
+In Fig.~\ref{fig:raw}(c, d), we present the same plots for different samples, to be compared in the next paragraph.
+Although the data in Fig.~\ref{fig:raw} is noisy, one can see that the mean squared force $W$ first exhibits an almost algebraic decay followed by a precipitous drop at a particular time point.
 The system finds an inherent structure and the dynamics stops immediately after the drop.
-Following this behavior, the fraction of the unstable modes decreases with decreasing $W$.
-However, the decay is not monotonic and the value of $f_u$ oscillates randomly before the mean squared force drops and the unstable modes disappear.
+For larger $N$, the range of the algebraic decay extends and the convergence to an inherent structure slows down.
+The fraction of unstable modes decreases with decreasing $W$, but the decay is not monotonic and the value of $f_u$ oscillates randomly.

-Figure~\ref{fig:raw} indicates the difficulty in carrying out an ensemble average; because of the strong fluctuations of the time at which $W$ drops, the ensemble average at a fixed time will suffer from significant uncertainties in the late stage.
-To avoid this issue, we averaged the data at fixed $W$.
-During simulations, we have picked up a configuration every time $W$ reaches a specific value and have averaged observables over the configurations with the same $W$.
+Figure~\ref{fig:raw} indicates the difficulty in carrying out an ensemble average; because of the strong fluctuations of the time at which $W$ converges to zero, the ensemble average at a fixed time will suffer from significant uncertainties in the late stage.
+Compare Fig.~\ref{fig:raw}(a,b) and (c,d).
+In addition, we point out a conceptual problem of the fixed time average.
+Because of the fluctuations of the convergence time, there is a time interval, in which some samples already converged to inherent structures while the others have not converged yet and are migrating in the potential energy landscape.
+If we adopt the fixed time average, these two kinds of samples are mixed within this interval.
+However, they are in physically different states and such mixing may lead to unclear, or possibly incorrect, results because instantaneous normal modes strongly reflect the structure of the potential energy landscape.
+To avoid these issues, we averaged the data at fixed $W$.
+During simulations, we sampled a configuration every time $W$ reaches a specific value and averaged observables over configurations with the same $W$.